Kim Mulkey: USA Basketball

 Mulkey was selected to be a member of the USA National women's basketball team for the 1983 Pan American Games in Caracas, Venezuela.
 The team won all five games to earn the gold medal for the event.
 Mulkey averaged 12.4 points per game.
 At the 1983 World Championships, USA National took home the silver medal after winning six games and losing two, with Mulkey averaging 3.1 points per game.

 USA National won its eight games at the 1984 Jones Cup by an average of just under 50 points per game.
 Mulkey averaged 6.8 points per game.
 At the 1984 Summer Olympics, USA National won its six games to earn the gold medal, with Mulkey averaging 5.3 points per game.

-Coaching career
+Coaching career (1985-present)

 Louisiana Tech (1985–2000)

 In 1985, Mulkey was hired as an assistant coach at Louisiana Tech under Leon Barmore, then promoted to associate head coach in 1996 before leaving in 2000.
 Over her 15 years, Tech posted a 430–68 record and advanced to 7 Final Fours, winning the NCAA championship in 1988.
 She was inducted into the College Sports Information Directors of America's Academic Hall of Fame for her classroom achievements.